It's great to have you here, Rush Limbos, serving humanity simply by showing up.

 And as this piece points out, refuting all this stuff with reason and logic just doesn't seem to make a dent.

-My gosh, if reason and logic are not going to inform people or convert people and get people back off of this stuff, then I don't know what it is.
+My gosh, if reason and logic are not going to inform people or convert people and get people back off of this stuff, then I don't know what to name it.

 And they check out, go move behind the gated community and hope the cops don't show up for somebody in a swimming pool.